-There are two areas of adjacent City-owned trees along Page Road.
+There are two areas of adjacent City-owned trees along Pagė Road.
 These are identified on Map 1.
 'Tree A' (Photo 17) is the 45cm dbh white spruce, appearing to be in good condition and co-owned (though the property line was difficult to accurately locate in this area).
 The tree will likely require pruning due to the hydro line.
-As shown on Map 3, it is proposed to retain this tree.
+As shown on Map 3, it is proposed to retain this tree as no grading or other servicing requirements are required adjacent to this section of the property line

 The second area is adjacent to the northeast corner of the site, west of Pagė Road.
 This area is marked as 'Tree B' on Map 1 and includes many trees ranging between 11cm and 19cm dbh (Photo 18).
 These trees are described in the following table.
-As the trees are generally along the upper side of a dry swale to the west of Pagė Road, retention of these trees should be feasible and are identified as such on Map 3.
+As the trees are generally along the upper side of a dry swale to the west of Pagė Road and no grading or other servicing requirements are required adjacent to this section of the property line, retention of these trees should be feasible and are identified as such on Map 3.
 Given the condition of many of these trees and high density of the regenerating stems, if City staff would prefer replacement plantings, this of course can also be undertaken.